pipelight/jucenit/README.md

 And expose container:

-In the background it generates a cert with standalon certbot.
-Add the specific configuration in unitd.
+In the background it generates an ssl certificate with standalon certbot and add the specific configuration in unitd.

 ```ts